-NEW ORLEANS – Microsoft today detailed the progress of its ongoing plans to integrate business intelligence (BI) capabilities into Microsoft Office,
+NEW ORLEANS – Microsoft today detailed the progress of its ongoing plans to integrate business intelligence (BI) capabilities into Microsoft Office, Microsoft SharePoint Server and Microsoft SQL Server at the Business Intelligence Conference 2010.

 Speaking during the opening keynote address at the conference, Ted Kummert, senior vice president of Microsoft’s business platform division, said Microsoft plans to continue delivering BI functionality to organizations’ business users while enhancing the tools available to the IT professionals who support those users.